 3. Have Your Air Conditioner Cleaned and Inspected

 To save money on electricity this summer, you want to make sure your air conditioning system doesn’t have to “work harder” than it has to due to damaged parts and/or dirt and grime build-up that accumulated over the winter.
-You should have your home’s air conditioning system cleaned and inspected by an HVAC professional, such as those at HELP Plumbing, Heating, Cooling, and Electric, every spring before you begin using it for the season to make sure all dirt and debris are cleared out of your system and that every system part is in good working order.
+You should have your home’s air conditioning system cleaned and inspected by an HVAC professional, such as those at HELP Plumbing, Heating, Cooling and Drains, every spring before you begin using it for the season to make sure all dirt and debris are cleared out of your system and that every system part is in good working order.

 The most important steps of air conditioner annual spring maintenance that help keep your air conditioner energy efficient include cleaning the condenser coil, lubricating the fan motor (if needed), checking for oil or refrigerant leaks, cleaning or replacing the air filter, and cleaning the condensate drain line.
 Of course, all other parts also need to be inspected and, if damaged, repaired or replaced to keep your air conditioner running as smoothly and energy efficient as possible all summer long.